pombase/website/src/docs/faq/can-i-search-pombase-for-protein-features.md

 # Can I search ${database_name} for protein features?
 <!-- pombase_categories: Finding data,Using ontologies -->

+%%if db=JaponicusDB
+Protein sequence motifs and features can be manually curated using terms from the [Sequence Ontology](http://sequenceontology.org/) (SO), but none have been curated yet in JaponicusDB.

+When curated protein features do become available, they will be searchable in the advanced search.
+%%end db=JaponicusDB

+%%if db=PomBase
 A selection of protein sequence motifs and features have been manually curated using terms from the [Sequence Ontology](http://sequenceontology.org/) (SO).
 For example, [Rad54](/gene/SPAC15A10.03c) has a KEN box (a motif